 Cancer is a leading cause of death around the world.
-In the United States, it’s the second leading cause of death.
-Cancer, which is a disease caused by abnormal cells that divide and break down body tissue, can affect any part of the body and can even spread to other body parts.
+In the United States, it consistently ranks as the second leading cause of death, second only to heart disease.
+Cancer is caused by abnormal cells that divide and break down body tissue.
+The disease can affect any part of the body and can also spread to other body parts.

 The CONCORD-3 report looked at 37.5 million records of cancer patients from 71 countries and territories.
-The study looked at 18 different types of cancers in adults and children to determine which countries had the highest survival rates.
+The study looked at 18 different types of cancers in adults and children to determine which countries' residents had the highest five-year survival rates.

 Based on this data, the highest survival rates were found in the following nations:

 Some nations not on the list of overall highest survival rates ranked high when looking at specific types of cancer.
-For example, nations in Southeast Asia including Japan and South Korea had the highest survival rates for gastrointestinal cancers.
-However, this same region had much lower survival rates for other types of cancers, including skin melanoma.
+For example, nations in Southeast Asia, including Japan and South Korea, had the highest survival rates for gastrointestinal cancers.
+However, this same region had much lower survival rates for other types of cancers, including melanoma.